 My thanks to Dana Mattingly Craft who provided this picture.
 Information from the back: Florence McGhee Marshall with children: Robert Marshall (in her arms), Willie “Dane” Marshall, Doyle Marshall (retired from the navy around 1950), Kenneth Marshall (killed in service on December 16, 1941 around Honolulu, Hawaii while piloting an airplane off a carrier for the Navy).

 This photo had to have been taken prior to or in 1918 as Florence and Dane died at the end of 1918 as did her one-month-old infant.

 In looking at this photo of Florence, it reminded me of a 1940s photo of my mother, when she worked at Boeing.
 Do you see the resemblance?

-This sharing of information led to a connection with another connection who surprised me by colorizing Gai’s picture.
+This sharing of information led to another connection who surprised me by colorizing Gail’s picture.
 I think Jenny S. Henry did a marvelous job and I greatly appreciate her skill and willingness to share her talent.